www.DavidWilhite.com

 Now I post and risk demise,

-hope she doesn't take this tough.
+hope she doesn't call my bluff.

 If you see her passing by,